World reacts to Gaza ceasefire deal announced by Trump

 “The mediators announce that tonight an agreement was reached on all the provisions and implementation mechanisms of the first phase of the Gaza ceasefire agreement, which will lead to ending the war, the release of Israeli hostages and Palestinian prisoners, and the entry of aid,” Qatar’s Ministry of Foreign Affairs said after the announcement of the ceasefire deal.

-Talking about the agreement, Foreign Ministry spokesperson Majed al-Ansari said on X that “details will be announced later”.
+Talking about the agreement, Foreign Ministry spokesman Majed al-Ansari said on X that “details will be announced later”.

 Turkish President Recep Tayyip Erdogan

-Erdogan has expressed his great satisfaction with the Hamas-Israel talks that resulted in a ceasefire in Gaza.
+Erdogan has expressed his great satisfaction with the ceasefire agreement.

 “I extend my sincere gratitude to US President Trump, who demonstrated the necessary political will to encourage the Israeli government to agree to a ceasefire, and to our brotherly countries, Qatar and Egypt, for their significant support in reaching the agreement,” he said.

-The Turkish president added: “As Turkiye, we will closely monitor the agreement’s strict implementation and continue to contribute to the process.
-Similarly, we will continue our struggle until an independent, sovereign, and geographically integrated State of Palestine is established in Palestine, based on the 1967 borders, with East Jerusalem as its capital.”
+“As Turkiye, we will closely monitor the agreement’s strict implementation and continue to contribute to the process.
+Similarly, we will continue our struggle until an independent, sovereign, and geographically integrated State of Palestine is established in Palestine, based on the 1967 borders, with East Jerusalem as its capital,” he added.

 Erdogan also extended his “most heartfelt greetings to my Palestinian brothers and sisters, who have endured indescribable suffering for two years, struggled for life and dignity under inhumane conditions, lost their children, mothers, fathers, relatives, and friends, and who, despite all the tragedies they have endured, have not compromised their dignified stance”.